JacobPulk/mirror/README.md

 ## What (currently) will not be preserved on iNaturalist

 ### Except for full-resolution images, I imagine most users will deem most of this data inessential for this undertaking.
-I am mirroring my own observations without it.
+I mirrored my own observations without it.

 Full-resolution images (iNat CANNOT do this)